siqb/CarND-Behavioral-Cloning-P3/README.md

   ![alt text][image7]

     2. I also repeated some techniques from the traffic sign classfier lab (lab 2).
 I added a gaussian blurred and noisy versions of each image.
 I am not sure how quantifiably effective these methods were but it seems like I got enough good data.
     3. I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped:
+    4. There are many more augmentation techniques which could have been used.
+However, you don't want to have a dataset larger than what you need to accomplish your task because of the increased time and complexity.
+I found that with these simple trechniques alone, I was successfully able to pull off a lap around the track.
+I did not attempt to drive around the challenge track but I know that it has varying lighting conditions that track 1 does not have.
+If I wanted the car to be able to drive around the challenge track, it would be a good idea to augment the training data with varying lighting conditions like I did in the traffic sign classifier project.

-4. I finally randomly shuffled the data batch before yielding it back to the Keras fit_generator. and put 20% of the data into a validation set.
+4. I finally randomly shuffled the data batch before yielding it back to the Keras fit_generator.

+To reduce overfitting, I used dropout.
+I started with a keep probability of 50% but through experimentation, I dropped it to 40%.

+I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I read about ways to play with the learning rate even while using the Adam optimizer and at one point was tempted to do so.
+But I decided that my time was better spent pursuing bigger gains.
+Alas, I have learned that knowing when to make such judgement calls is part of the art of deep learning.

+I was able to pull off a successful lap using only five epochs to train.
+It's possible that more epochs could have lead to better driving behavior but this comes at a very steep cost: increased training time.
+A few minutes extra may not sound like much, but I already sunk massive amounts of time fine tuning and testing the CNN.
+Between work and family, time is already at a premium.
+Shaving off even a few minutes of training time compounds into several hours of savings in the long run.
+Again, know how to balance trade-offs is part of the art of deep learning and this was the ideal lesson to teach me that.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.

-To reduce overfitting, I used dropout.
-I started with a keep probability of 50% but through experimentation, I dropped it to 40%.